-- The Ankole-Watusi is a very impressive looking type of bovine.
-This remarkable breed, a species of Sanga cattle, remains famous for its gargantuan horns.
-Sometimes (and for understandable reasons), people refer to it as the Ankole Longhorn.
+- Perhaps most notably, the distinctive term of Ankole-Watusi serves as the common name for a very impressive looking type of bovine.
+This remarkable breed, a species of Sanga cattle, principally remains famous for its gargantuan horns.

-- It should be noted that this numerical increase occurred partly due to captive breeding practices since its appearance makes these impressive creatures extremely popular as show animals.
-This is perhaps better than just slaughtering it for the horns.
+- Captive breeding practices for the Ankole-Watusi continue, since its appearance makes these impressive creatures extremely popular as show animals.
+Although it’s not something we support, it’s perhaps better than just slaughtering it for the horns.

 Ankole-Watusi Physical Description

-In color, individuals most typically display a solid dark brown, though some individuals may display white spots or blotches, as well.
+In color, though, the genders of this animal remain virtually identical in appearance.
+Individuals most typically display a solid dark brown.
+Nonetheless, some individuals may display white spots or blotches, as well.

 Its most distinctive and most noteworthy feature, of course, remains the extremely large horns.
-These grow honeycombed with blood vessels, to aid in cooling.
-Nature is amazing.
+These have an incredible nature.
+In fact, these actually grow honeycombed with numerous blood vessels, to aid in cooling the large animal.

-The animal also often uses the horns with respectable effectiveness in defense of the individual or the young.
+The Ankole-Watusi also often uses the horns with respectable effectiveness in defense of the individual or the young.
+That’s quite understandable.
 The span of these incredible horns may be as much as 8 ft (2.4 m) from tip to tip.
-Now that is pretty impressive.

 - Kingdom: Animalia